sumerman/recoverable_stream_ex/README.md

 # RecoverableStreamEx

-Just an idea I was toying around with, not a production code.
+This is just an idea I was toying around with, **not a production code.**

 Streams are the best way to handle "potentially infinite" data: imagine a query scanning a table with a filter and returning rows in batches.
 E.g. `Postgrex.stream/4` provides an interface like that.

 But what happens if a connection to a database stutters?
-The entire stream fails.
-An app should should retry.
+The entire stream would fail.
+Then an app should retry.
 But what if retrying from the beginning is expensive?
-E.g. it'd mean to re-scan hundreds of GBs.
+E.g. it'd mean the database has to re-scan hundreds of GBs.
+Can we avoid that?
 Can we make it transparent for a client-code?

-`RecoverableStream` wraps stream reduction in another process, retries up to N times, passing the last known value, then propagates an error.
+`RecoverableStream` moves stream reduction into a separate process, retries up to N times, from the last retrived value, then propagates an error.

 ## Basic usage